Tag: soil

 • Anecic – Deep burrowing improving porosity, water infiltration and root development

-Considerations for biological soils
+Considerations for Biological Soils

 • Feed the soil: amendments of organic matter will benefit soil organisms as it provides a feed source for them to thrive on.
 Conversely the greater the soil fauna populations the quicker and more available the nutrients.
 Over applications of inorganic fertility sources can have a negative impact causing the soil to become too bacterially dominated.

-• Crop diversity: the greater the crop diversity the greater the diversity in below ground populations as there are a greater range of plants to feed and interact with in the growing environment.
+• Crop diversity: the greater the crop diversity the greater the diversity in below-ground populations as there is a greater range of plants to feed and interact with in the growing environment.
 This necessitates the implementation of more diverse crop rotations into arable systems and will benefit from greater diversity in grassland with the inclusion of legumes and herbs.

 • Reduced tillage: tillage can have an adverse effect on established populations of soil organisms from the fungal hyphae all the way up to the earthworms.
 A move towards less intensive tillage through the adoption of no-till or min-till establishment at suitable parts of the rotation will help to maintain soil biological populations.